Diversity is at the heart of what it means to be an artist.

 Featuring 50 billboard-size images measuring 16 feet (5m) wide by 12.5 feet (4min) high, each work of art is created by local, national and international artists reflecting their interpretation of our theme "enriching lives through diversity and inclusion."

 The 2021 exhibit will be on display January 20 through April 1, 2021 at Bayfront Park in downtown Sarasota, Florida.
-Since 2004, the exhibit has hosted over 3 million visitors plus another 360,000 students for a very unique opportunity to experience the importance of diversity and inclusion in our lives.
+Since 2004, the exhibit has hosted over 3.3 million visitors, in addition to 397,000 students via our education programs, for a very unique opportunity to experience the importance of diversity and inclusion in our lives.

 See our "Frequently Asked Questions" section below for details on submitting your art.